 What is Montessori education?

-Montessori is a child-focused education approach that was developed by Dr. Maria Montessori, an Italian physician.
+Montessori is a child-focused education approach developed by Dr. Maria Montessori, an Italian physician.
 This approach encourages children to work independently with the help of designed learning materials.

-This education method fosters rigorous growth in the learner’s cognitive, physical, social, and emotional development areas.
+This education method fosters rigorous growth in the learner’s cognitive, physical, social, and emotional development.

 What Montessori says about play

 According to Montessori, children enjoy play that is related to reality.
-They are happier when they are given real materials or near-real materials to play with.
-For instance, a matching game with real safari animals is a better play object than one with imaginary animals such as a unicorn.
+They are happier when given natural materials or near-real materials to play with.
+For instance, a matching game with real safari animals is a better play object than imaginary animals such as a unicorn.

 Further, Montessori observed that children were happier when they played with items that led to moments of discovery, concentration, and engagement.
-This is very different from other forms of play where anything goes and which are also chaotic.
+This is very different from other forms of play where anything goes chaotic.

-Besides, in a Montessori learning environment, children are left to be kids.
+Besides, children are left to be kids in a Montessori learning environment.
 This means: